microsoft/service-fabric-scripts-and-templates/scripts/CodePackageToDockerPackage/README.md

 # About CreateDockerPackage.ps1 Script
-This script is an utility used to help convert your service fabric code package to a container package.
+This script is a utility used to help convert your service fabric code package to a container package.

 ## Usage